 Known as the “pearl of Africa”, Uganda is a beautiful country with varied landscapes.
 Over 80% of the population is rural, and almost 50% is 15 years of age or younger.
 Although the country has greatly reduced monetary poverty over the past 5 years, it still faces hurdles in improving sanitation, electricity and education access, and child health.

 COUNTRY COVID UPDATE

-That being said, many Ugandans now face dire food insecurities, a situation made all the worse by locusts spreading across Uganda largely unchecked during quarantine.
-In response to the devastating spread of locusts throughout East Africa, World Renew is supporting local partner, the Pentacostal Assemblies of God, in helping affected communities.
+While Uganda has maintained a relatively low infection rate with less than 50 COVID-related deaths, the country did see a sharp uptick in cases starting in late August.
+A number of government-sanctioned containment measures were eased in August to address some of the fallout from quarantine, including dire food insecurities, a situation made all the worse by locusts spreading across Uganda largely unchecked due to the pandemic.
+In response to the devastating spread of locusts throughout Northern and Eastern Africa, World Renew is supporting local partner, the Pentacostal Assemblies of God, in helping affected communities.
 This includes delivering training and awareness of measures that can be taken to mitigate the impact of these locusts.
-Some crops are also being treated to stop the locusts’ spread.
+Some crops are also being treated to stop the locusts’ spread and damage of crops.
 In response to the changing context of COVID-19, training groups are being limited to no more than 5 participants and government staff are being involved in all monitoring and training provided.

 World Renew has also continued some aspects of our livelihood training work in the Nebbi District in compliance with COVID-19 response best practices.